pyrsia/pyrsia/docs/tutorials/what_is_pyrsia.md

 nB --- nC
 ```

-Those build nodes perform build for all kinds of open source libraries (at this
+Those build nodes perform builds for all kinds of open source libraries (at this
-stage, Pyrsia is building support for Docker and Maven, but more package types will
+stage, Pyrsia is building support for Docker images and Maven artifacts, but more package types will
 be added soon).
 The trust in the built artifacts is reached because no single build
 node can publish an artifact on its own.
 It needs to ask all the other build nodes
 to verify the build (i.e. perform the same build and compare the result) and only